jager-awol/Advanced-Operating-Systems-AS1/README.md

 # Respository Files

 README.md
-filename.

 task1script.sh          | System monitor script for Task 1

-task2script.sh          | Job scheduling and processing script for Task 2 task3script.sh          | Login and submission upload script for Task 3 taskCompleted.txt       | Optional sample file used by task2script.sh to store completed jobs.
-If not provided, task2script.sh generates an empty file with the same filename. taskPending.txt         | Optional sample file used by task2script.sh to store pending jobs.
-If not provided, task2script.sh generates an empty file with the same filename. userDetails.txt *       | REQUIRED file used by task3script.sh to store user credentials for login system.
+task2script.sh          | Job scheduling and processing script for Task 2

+task3script.sh          | Login and submission upload script for Task 3

+taskCompleted.txt       | Optional sample file used by task2script.sh to store completed jobs.
+If not provided, task2script.sh generates an empty file with the same filename.

+taskPending.txt         | Optional sample file used by task2script.sh to store pending jobs.
+If not provided, task2script.sh generates an empty file with the same filename.

+userDetails.txt *       | REQUIRED file used by task3script.sh to store user credentials for login system.
 Credentials can be edited using any plaintext editor on this file.
                             Format: username,password

-#Dependencies
+# Dependencies
 bash version 5.2.37

 ## TASKS